Native to the mountain forests of southwest China, the giant panda is one of the most beloved animals in the world.

 Between 95 and 160 days of becoming pregnant, the female panda will give birth.
 The newborn cub is blind, hairless, and tiny, weighing only 85-140 g (3-5 oz.).
 Completely helpless, the cub cannot move much on its own for nearly 3 months.
 In turn, the mother is very protective and careful in tending to her cub during this time.

+With only around 2060 pandas living in the wild, the giant panda is considered vulnerable of extinction by the IUCN Red List.
 Due to the fact that pandas reproduce so infrequently, it is very difficult for their population to recover from such a low point.
-Giant pandas are currently classified on IUCN’s Red List as an endangered species.

-One the main reasons that pandas have become endangered is habitat destruction.
-As the population in China continues to grow, pandas’ habitat gets taken over by development, pushing them into smaller and less livable areas.
+One the main reasons that panda populations have declined is habitat destruction.
+As the human population in China continues to grow, pandas’ habitat gets taken over by development, pushing them into smaller and less livable areas.
 Habitat destruction also leads to food shortages.
 Pandas feed on several varieties of bamboo that bloom at different times of the year.
 If one type of bamboo is destroyed by development, it can leave the pandas with nothing to eat during the time it normally blooms, increasing the risk of starvation.

 What You Can Do to Help